Greentube/ngx-modal/README.md

 - data: `T`
 Arbitrary data that will be passed to child component via `dialogInit` method.

+- placeOnTop: `boolean`
+Flag stating whether opening the modal dialog should close all the other modal dialogs, or modal should be rendered on top of existing ones.

 - settings: `IModalDialogSettings`
 Additional settings for granular configuration of modal dialog.
 See [IModalDialogSettings](#imodaldialogsettings).